Business Continuity Disaster Recovery (BCDR)

-We’re all aware of how risky it is not to have true & tested BCDR plan, but actually getting there is easier said than done.
+A true and tested BCDR (Business Continuity and Disaster Recovery) program is essential for any organization looking to minimize downtime, protect critical operations, and recover quickly from disruptions, but actually getting there is easier said than done.
 As we take stock of this year and plan for the next, let’s review the basics to documenting your Business Continuity and Disaster Recovery (BCDR) program pre-incident.
 The best news is that your BCDR planning and even testing essentials can be automated, getting you ahead of the BCDR game before the end of the year.

 Break the acronym into it’s two components and it’s easier to understand.